KoBeWi/Metroidvania-System/README.md

 [GIF]

-If the custom element list does not match your theme, you can use Force Refresh Elements option in [Manage tab](#manage).
+If the custom element list does not match your theme, you can use Refresh Custom Elements option in [Manage tab](#manage).

 ### Map Viewer

 Like Map Editor, Map Viewer is divided into sidebar and map view.
-The top of the sidebar has the same navigation controls, except the other layer preview is replaced with Preview Unexplored.
-When that last option is enabled, the map will draw in the unexplored style, i.e. mapped, but not visited by player.
+The top of the sidebar has the same navigation controls, except the other layer preview is replaced with Preview Mapped.
+When that last option is enabled, the map will draw in the mapped style, i.e. discovered, but not visited by player.

 In Map Viewer you can't edit the map, instead it provides a few tools that allows you to navigate your world more easily.